 Always read reviews.

-Check out consumer review websites, which gathers and aggregates reviews of hotels by former clients.
-Checking reviews from people most like yourself and learning their feedback about the hotel.
-Often, the reviews will talk to whatever features you’re looking for in a hotel.
-It may be informative and can helps you make better decisions based upon them.
+Check out consumer review websites, which gather and aggregate reviews of hotels by former clients.
+Checking reviews from people like yourself and learning their feedback about the hotel.
+Often, the reviews will refer to whatever features you’re looking for in a hotel.
+It may be informative and can help you make better decisions based on it.

-Don’t be fooled on deals that are too good to be true.
+Don’t be fooled by deals that are too good to be true.

 If a deal seems much cheaper than the surrounding hotels, dig deeper to ensure that the hotel isn’t being renovated or there’s no other reason for the low price (e.g., it’s old and run down, or it’s in a high crime area).